DLivengood20/wiki-scraper/README.md

 	- To run, use gradle command `gradle run` from within cloned repository.

 ## Use
 Run `gradle run` from the cloned repository.
-The app will find a random wikipedia article via the url `https://en.wikipedia.org/wiki/Special:Random` and follow the first link found in the article's main content.
+The app will ask for a wikipedia article URL.
+The entered URL will then follow the first link found in the article's main content.
+If no URL is entered, then a random one is found via the url `https://en.wikipedia.org/wiki/Special:Random`.
 The app then keeps following and recording first links until a loop is detected.
 The recorded links can be found in the file `/app/links.txt`.
 This file is overridden everytime the app is run.

 ## Findings
 With current link exceptions, most articles end in a loop of 11 articles: